Wyamio/Wyam.Web/Input/modules/image.md

   - `SetSuffix(string suffix)`

-    Set the suffix of the generated processed image.
+    Set the suffix of the generated image, e.g. `SetSuffix('-medium')` will transform original filename `hello-world.jpg` to `hello-world-medium.jpg`.

   - `SetPrefix(string prefix)`

-    Set the prefix of the generated process image.
+    Set the prefix of the generated image.

+  - `SetJpegQuality(short value`

+    This setting only applies to JPEG images.
+It sets the quality of the JPEG output.

   - `And`

-    Begins another set of processing instructions to be applied to the image.
+    Mark the beginning of another set of processing instructions to be applied to the images.